 Future finally regained financial stability, partly through the timely sale of Business 2.0.
 I felt re-energized and ready to move on.
 I left Future at the end of 2001 to focus on TED, which had been acquired by my foundation.
 Overseeing TED's continued growth, and movement into new areas (such as this website) has been a blast.

 TED; the world of ideas, whether scientific or philosophical; some very special people who I wouldn't dream of embarrassing by naming them here.
-Oh, and tea.
-It's a Brit thing.
+Oh, and home-made granola!

 Your TED story.